-The training corpus we used consists of four small corpus related to telecom customer service areas, and we call it "seed corpus".
+The training corpus used relates with the area of telecom customer service, and it has a total size of 64 MB and consists of about 1.4 million setences.
 We use the extracted low-frequency address names to tag the training corpus.
 Traversing the training corpus and judging if a sentence contains any low-frequency address name.
-If contains, we would add a sentence containing a "<address>" tag to the corpus.
+If does, we would create a new sentence with hit address name replaced by a "<address>" tag.
+Then we add the new sentences to the original corpus to generate a new corpus called tagged corpus.
 For example, if "Beijing" is a low-frequency address name, and a sentence in corpus is "I live in Beijing", then a new sentence "I live in <address>" is added to new training corpus.
-We keep the original sentence in the same time.
 Following is an example: low-frequency address name list: